 Moreover, Fazila represents clients before the U.S. Department of Homeland Security, U.S. Department of State, U.S. Department of Labor, and numerous U.S. consular posts worldwide.
 She has been practicing immigration law exclusively for nearly two decades, and represents clients from a wide variety of industries including energy, information technology, finance, engineering, food manufacturing, automotive parts manufacturing, construction equipment manufacturing, and high-speed railway and railway manufacturing.

-Fazila lectures on immigration issues at professional and community organizations, conferences, universities and professional schools.
+Fazila has served as pro bono counsel to low-income individuals in asylum matters for the National Immigrant Justice Center.
+She lectures on immigration issues at professional and community organizations, conferences, universities and professional schools.
 In the past, she has served as pro bono counsel to low-income individuals in asylum matters for the National Immigrant Justice Center.
 Prior to joining Masuda Funai, Fazila worked in the immigration department of a mid-size law firm in downtown Chicago, where she represented corporations, universities, hospitals, medical institutions, foreign medical graduates and individual clients with temporary and permanent residence matters.